skillrepos/copilot-hands-on/labs.md

 ![alternative suggestions](./images/cdd34b.png?raw=true "alternative suggestions")

-6. Highlight the code and select the Chat extension icon to open the chat window.
-Tell Copilot to simplify the code by typing in the chat window.
+6. Highlight the code and switch to the Copilot Chat panel.
+(If you don't see the panel, select the Chat extension icon in the top bar to open the chat window.)
+Tell Copilot to simplify the code by typing *simplify* in the chat window.
 ```
 simplify
 ```